EvanHerman/lancaster-online-paywall-remover/README.md

 ### Improvements or ideas?

-This was a fun little project I wanted to work on, one weekend.
+This was a fun little project I wanted to work on, one random weekend.
 Feel free to issue a pull request with any improvements or ideas!